certyuashuhs/Data-science-projects/README.md

 # Data science projects
-Provided in this repository is a list of projects completed on Dataquest to complement to acquiring additional data- analytics and science skills.
+Provided in this repository is a list of projects completed on Dataquest to complement additional data- analytics and science skills acquired.